Forest Ecology Field Crew Member

 Job description

-The crew member is responsible for conducting field sampling.
+The crew member is responsible for conducting field sampling and interpreting collected imagery.
 The crew member will be responsible for the following:

-The duty station will be in Davis, CA. During the work week, crews will primarily be car camping near the project study sites on National Forests.
-Camping will usually be “dispersed camping” (undeveloped areas that are adjacent to remote roads and have no facilities) but will occasionally be in campsites (with campsite fees paid by employer).
+The duty station is Davis, CA (UC Davis).
+Field hitches will begin and end at UC Davis.
+While conducting fieldwork, the crew will primarily be car camping near the project study sites on National Forests.
+Camping will usually be “dispersed camping” (undeveloped areas with no facilities that are adjacent to remote roads) but will occasionally be in campsites (with campsite fees paid by employer).
 Camping location will change frequently as the crew moves to different study areas.

 Work schedule

-The work schedule will primarily consist of eight 10-hour days, beginning and ending on Wednesdays, followed by six days off, with the potential for some hitches consisting of four 10-hour days followed by 3 days off.
-The supervisor will attempt to accommodate the scheduling preferences of the crew, but crew members must be flexible with respect to the work schedule.
-During fire season, smoke and fire hazard may necessitate rapid adjustments to work location or schedule (e.g., shifting departure and/or return dates to avoid hazardous weather conditions).
-In the event of extended periods of fire or smoke hazards that preclude fieldwork, the supervisor will attempt to arrange office work, but continuous full-time work during peak fire season cannot be guaranteed.
+During fire season, smoke and fire hazards may necessitate rapid adjustments to work location or schedule (e.g., shifting departure and/or return dates to avoid hazardous fire weather conditions).
+In the event of extended periods of fire or smoke hazards, the position supervisor will work to identify alternative work locations that avoid hazards, but during peak fire season, continuous full-time employment cannot be guaranteed.

 Transportation